 Lands designated as Other Public Facilities are intended for use as potable water, sanitary sewer treatment facilities, landfill, stormwater/drainage control structures, etc. The siting of public facilities shall be controlled by Zoning Regulations that include public participation in the permitting process.
-Public facilities construction, as measured by land coverage, shall not exceed 90 percent of impervious surface with height restrictions specified in implementing LDRs.
+Public facilities construction, as measured by land coverage, shall not exceed 90 percent of impervious surface (.9 ISR) with height restrictions specified in implementing land development codes.